 Well, the first one that worked, anyway.
 Well, sort of.
 I'm getting ahead of myself here.
 Remember the cheese post?
-It had a whole explanation of this blogging event, First Thursdays
+It had a whole explanation of this blogging event, First Thursdays.

 To recap, First Thursdays occurs the first week of every month (hence the name) and is an event which forces the participants to utilize their cookbook collections.
 No improvisation allowed!
 February's theme is "Romantic Cliches".
 To start my challenge, I asked Hubband to select a recipe, making things reminiscent of the ooshy-gooshy romantic telephone cliche: 'No, you hang up first!
 No, you!'
 (No, you pick the recipe.
 I WANT you to!)
 He thought chocolate was about as romantic cliche as you can get, and headed for a cookbook I have entitled, appropriately enough, 'I Want Chocolate!' by Trish Deseine.
 After flipping through for awhile, he selected the Triple Chocolate Brownie Crunch, depicted as a luscious, thick, fudgy brownie studded with nuts, topped with white chocolate mousse, and a warm milk chocolate sauce, sprinkled with some sort of chocolate crunchy candy.